rikifujihara/scooterbay/README.md

 ### Addresses

-With the filtering functionality implemented, the functionality of ScooterBay was extended to include addresses on listings - this functionality was planned using a user stories and an action checklist.
+With the filtering functionality implemented, the functionality of ScooterBay was extended to include addresses on listings - this functionality was planned using user stories and an action checklist.

 <img src='app/assets/images/trello/addresses.png'>